Coronavirus (covid-19)

 Classics has been a part of the University of Leeds from the very beginning: the Chairs of Latin and Greek date from 1904, the year in which the University of Leeds became an independent body.

-Whilst retaining our traditional focus and expertise around Greek and Roman language and literature, we have since branched out into other exciting areas of research which translates into learning opportunities for you.
-These include:
+Whilst retaining our traditional focus and expertise around Greek and Roman language and literature, our academic staff have a wide range of interests allowing you to benefit from a range of topics throughout your degree.
+These interests include:

 - ancient cultures and values